August 5, 2025

 -

-Discuss the ways in which a diversity of stakeholders from within and across the campus and the larger community can work collaboratively to address power-based violence and best serve the needs of campus community members.
+Discuss the ways in which various partners from within and across the campus and the larger community can work collaboratively to address violence and best serve the needs of campus community members.

 -

-Describe models of collaboration, case studies from integrated systems, successful partnerships, and efforts to engage all stakeholders in power-based violence prevention and response.
+Describe models of collaboration, case studies from integrated systems, successful partnerships, and efforts to engage all community members in violence prevention and response.

 -